 Batterer programs, created in the mid 70’s, were originally designed to “treat” offenders.
 Today, most programs across the country continue to be entrenched in a treatment-based perspective, despite overwhelming empirical evidence that effective treatment or individual rehabilitation is not an attainable goal for these programs.

-The focus of batterer programs under the NY Model is quite different: to provide the courts with a mechanism for offender accountability and judicial monitoring.
+The focus of batterer programs under the NOMAS Model is quite different: to provide the courts with a mechanism for offender accountability and judicial monitoring.
 Expectations thus shift from individual rehabilitation to a range of attainable, measurable individual and systemic outcomes.
 These include uniform court enforcement of orders to batterer programs, batterer program implementation of reasonable and verifiable policies, and meticulous feedback to the court regarding compliance.